 Within the lagoon, the physical breakdown of baits would not be as rapid, so entry of baits into the lagoon was prevented by hand distribution of bait, rather than aerial distribution, along the accessible shoreline of the lagoon.
 As there is very low risk of brodifacoum being at detectable levels in the streams, any water entering the ocean or lagoon is unlikely to carry detectable levels of brodifacoum.

 The Property Management Plans (PMPs) included the agreed baiting methods for each lease on the Island, including the settlement area.
 They were discussed and negotiated with the leaseholders / residents individually and considered mitigation of specific risks and areas of concern on individual properties.
 The PMPs do not impact on the tenure of the leases.
-As discussed during the Property Management Planning process, livestock owners will only begin reducing their cattle numbers in preparation for the operational phase if it proceeds.
+As discussed during the Property Management Planning process, livestock owners will only begin reducing their cattle numbers in preparation for the operational phase when it proceeds.

 Any available alternative food options for rodents (particularly food waste) posed a significant risk to the REP as it reduced the likelihood of every rodent eating a lethal dose of toxic bait.